 What is Intermittent Reinforcement?

 According to psychologist B.F.
-Skinner’s theories on Operant Conditioning and Behaviorism, Intermittent Reinforcement is rewards given intermittently or some of the time.
+Skinner’s theories on Operant Conditioning and Behaviorism, Intermittent Reinforcement is rewards are given intermittently or some of the time.
 Studies have proven that this kind of conditioning actually elicits the desired results more effectively than continuous positive reinforcement.

 However, growing up with this kind of not-knowing when-where-how situation jeopardizes our brain development.
 We suffer from cognitive dissonance as to the reality of our situation and who we really are.